Entomophagy (pronounced en-toe-moff-a-gee) is the practice of eating insects by humans.

 Many insects breed quickly and require very little space, or water.
 This makes farming them extremely efficient.
-For example, it takes about 22,000 litres of water to produce 1kg of beef whereas it takes just 1-10 litres of water to produce 1kg of edible insect protein…and they release 99% fewer greenhouse gas emissions than cattle when doing it!
-To produce the equivalent amount of protein, some insects require 12-25 times less feed when compared to cattle and half the feed compared to chickens.
+For example, it takes about 22,000 litres of water to produce 1kg of intensively-farmed beef whereas it takes just 1-10 litres of water to produce 1kg of edible insect protein…and they release 99% fewer greenhouse gas emissions than cattle when doing it!
+To produce the equivalent amount of protein, some insects require 12-25 times less feed when compared to intensively-farmed, grain-fed cattle and potentially up to half the feed compared to chickens.
 They also take up one tenth of the land area compared to cattle when turning that feed into edible protein.

 No – please don’t!
 Insects in the wild may have been exposed to pesticides which you really don’t want to eat!
 Also, many insect species are pretty tricky to tell apart so you may accidentally collect a rare species and you don’t want cause a local extinction!
 Also, please don’t eat insects sold in pet shops, as they may contain growth hormones which can be really bad for you.